-Can we also make a quick note here to mention that the lost 116 pages could have been a great chance for Joseph Smith to prove himself a prophet?
+Again, the lost 116 pages could have been another great chance for Joseph Smith to prove himself a prophet.
 If he re-translated them and they were the same (which would have been the case with the seer stone in a hat since history would indicate a tight translation), he's a true prophet.
 If he re-translated them and those with "evil designs" altered the pages, it would be a win for Joseph because it would be obvious the words had been altered on foolscap paper, which would only enhance his appeal and solidify his credibility.
 There was no downside to re-translating the pages unless Joseph Smith knew he couldn't do it.

-Joseph then claims through revelation that God actually knew this was going to happen all along, and had Nephi make another set of backup plates that cover the exact same timeframe as the lost pages!
-This is just a perfect coincidence for Joseph, because he could now recreate the basic concept of the first 116 pages without needing any of the details to match because the first 116 pages now focus on 'spiritual' matters in order to avoid getting the details wrong.
+This part of D&C 10 effective states the God knew this was going to happen all along, and made a second set of plates for this very purpose.
+This is just a perfect coincidence for Joseph, because he could now recreate the basic concept of the first 116 pages without needing the specific details to match because the first 116 pages now focus on 'spiritual' matters in order to avoid getting specific details wrong.

-The inability of Joseph Smith to re-translate the Lost 116 Pages is a massive problem for the credibility of the Book of Mormon, but it gets worse once you read the first 116 pages and realize just how careful Joseph Smith is to avoid giving any details out at all.
+The inability of Joseph Smith to re-translate the Lost 116 Pages is a massive problem for the credibility of the Book of Mormon, but it gets worse once you read the replacement text and realize just how careful Joseph Smith is to avoid giving any details out at all.
 The Tanners did an amazing write-up of this problem called 'A Black Hole in the Book of Mormon,' where they document the lengths Joseph goes to in order to avoid contradicting himself from the first 116 pages (about 400 years of history of the Nephites and Lamanites).
 I want to cover a few highlights from their article that illustrates just how careful Joseph Smith is to avoid giving specifics in this replacement text.

 Only 11 people are named in the first book of Nephi, and no additional names are given at all in the second book.
 Yet Joseph names ten Old Testament characters by name and even "prophetically speaks of Jesus some 600 years before his birth and claims that he knew that "the name of the apostle of the Lamb was John..."
 (1 Nephi 14:27)" Joseph goes to great lengths to avoid giving out names of extended family members, likely because he couldn't remember them and knew those could easily be exposed. "... my father... called the children of Laman, his sons, and his daughters, and said unto them: Behold, my sons, and my daughters of my first-born... after my father had made an end of speaking... he caused the sons and daughters of Lemuel to be brought before him... he spake unto them, saying: Behold, my sons and my daughters, who are the sons and the daughters of my second son..."
 (2 Nephi 4:3, 8, 9)

 Nephi married one of Ishmael's daughters, yet we never even are told her name! "...I Nephi, took one of the daughters of Ishmael to wife; and also, my brethren took of the daughters of Ishmael to wife; and also Zoram took the eldest daughter of Ishmael to wife."
 (1 Nephi 16:7) In addition, Nephi neglects to name his children (1 Nephi 18:19), the children of his brothers, or the children of Ishmael.
 That makes no sense until you consider the context, which is that Joseph Smith is filling in missing material that he knows cannot contradict what he had already produced in the 116 pages.

 We then get two new names in the book of Jacob (Sherem, Enos) and two more new names in the book of Jarom (Jarom, Omni).
 Jarom states that 238 years have passed, which means that the Book of Mormon only gives four new names in almost 230 years of history (the first 11 names are from the beginning years)!